 Victory was wrecked with the loss of her entire crew of 1,150 during a storm in the English Channel.
 For many years she was believed to have foundered on the Black Rock off the Casquets.
 The wreck was eventually found 80 kms from where it was thought to have gone down.

 The Seven Years War – 1756 – 1763

 This could be described as the first truly global war as it spanned five continents: Europe, The Americas, West Africa, India and the Philippines.
 Although all European powers became enmeshed in the conflict, mostly in land battles in Europe, it was only a global war between the French and English.
-For other protagonists in Europe and for indigenous people in North America and India, it was more of a local war.
+For other protagonists in Europe and for indigenous people in North America and India, it was more of a local land war.
 The end result though was a change in the balance of power between major states.
 The war restructured not only the European political order but also affected events around the world, paving way for the beginning of later British world superiority in the 19th century, the rise of Prussia, the beginnings of tensions in British North America, as well as clear signs of France’s turmoil.

 Although there were relatively few classic naval battles, Quiberon Bay being one, the Royal Navy was the key to the success of the British in this war.
 The contribution of the navy varied from protecting trade while attacking that of the enemy, providing defense against invasion and blockading enemy warships and merchantmen.
 During this war, a distinctly British approach to conducting warfare developed in which the key element was the integration of the army and navy in amphibious power projection.
 The outcome of war was successful for Great Britain, which gained the bulk of New France in North America, Spanish Florida, some individual Caribbean islands in the West Indies, Senegal, and superiority over French trading posts in the Indian sub-continent and solidified the importance of the Royal Navy in Britain’s superiority at sea.